ducminhgd/notes/computer/go.md

 A slice is a data structure describing a contiguous section of an array stored separately from the slice variable itself. *A slice is not an array*.
 A slice *describes* a piece of an array.

-It’s important to understand that even though a slice contains a pointer, it is itself a value.
+It's important to understand that even though a slice contains a pointer, it is itself a value.
 Under the covers, it is a struct value holding a *pointer* and a length. *It is not a pointer to a struct*.

 ```go
 type sliceHeader struct {